African trypanosomiasis: Research

+The nifurtimox/eflornithine  combination treatment was developed by Drugs for Neglected Diseases initiative and partners.
+The results of a 2009 pivotal clinical trial sponsored by Drugs for Neglected Diseases initiative and Médecins Sans Frontières (MSF) showing that this  combination treatment was a safe and effective treatment for sleeping sickness were confirmed in a larger trial conducted in field conditions between 2009 and 2012.

 Additionally, the Drugs for Neglected Diseases Initiative has contributed to the African sleeping sickness research by developing a compound called fexinidazole.
 This project was originally started in April 2007 and enrolled 749 people in the DRC and Central African Republic.
 The results showed efficacy and safety in both stages of the disease, both in adults and children ≥ 6 years old and weighing ≥ 20 kg.
 The European Medicines Agency approved it for first and second stage disease outside of Europe in November 2018.
 The treatment was approved in the DRC in December 2018.
+In August 2024, the World Health Organization recommended fexinidazole to replace suramin and melarsoprol as the first-line treatment for sleeping sickness caused by T.b. rhodesiense.

+Clock gene expression induced by Infection with Trypanosoma brucei

+Studies using transgenic rat models infected with Trypanosoma Brucei and maintained in a 12:12 LD cycle showed no significant effect on oscillations of Per1-luciferase expression or in real-time qPCR, in SCN tissue, significant alterations to circadian rhythms were present in the Pituitary, Pineal, and Spleen tissue.
+Pituitary gland tissue expressed a significantly shorter period of Per1-luc expression from infected rats.
+In the Pineal gland, Per1 and Bmal1 expressed diurnal differences in both infected and control mice, and Clock gene mRNA expression was significantly reduced, indicating an alteration in rhythmic pineal function.
+Real-time PCR analysis revealed a significantly reduced expression of Bmal1 mRNA in the spleen of infected rats.